Inspection Reports for

 Report Facts

-The inspection was an unannounced complaint investigation visit triggered by an allegation that residents engaged in inappropriate sexual interaction while in care.
+The inspection was an unannounced complaint investigation visit conducted to investigate allegations that residents engaged in inappropriate sexual interaction while in care.

 Findings

-The investigation concluded that although two residents engaged in sexual relations while living at the facility, the facility cannot restrict consensual sexual relations among residents or visitors as per Title 22 regulations.
-The allegation was found to be unfounded with no citations issued.
+The investigation concluded that although two residents engaged in sexual relations while living at the facility, the facility cannot restrict consensual sexual relationships among residents or visitors as per Title 22 regulations.
+The allegation was found to be unfounded, and no citations were issued.

 Complaint Details